Skip to contents

 Overview

-The aim of this vignette is show how to estimate DID using closest-not-yet-treated control groups using childpen.
+The aim of this vignette is show how to estimate difference in differences (DID) using closest-not-yet-treated control groups using childpen.

 Simulate data